jeysonj2/laravel-base-proyect/AI Agent Context.md

   - Creation of a `.env.prod-example` template with production-ready settings
   - Complete documentation of the deployment process in a dedicated `DEPLOYMENT.md` file
   - Implementation of security best practices for production environments
+  - Configuration for creating a default superadmin user during deployment using the environment variables `SUPER_ADMIN_EMAIL` and `SUPER_ADMIN_PASSWORD`

 **Important Notes:**